Perfect Elf Printables for 2020 – Introducing Elf Safety Gear

 Listen, this printable isn’t perfect.
 I did it on the fly, literally in about five minutes.
 So don’t be expecting something amazing here.
 It’s 2020.
 I can only do what I can do.
 Plus, it’s free.
 So cut me some slack 😉😂.

-Here’s what’s included on these Elf on the Shelf printables:
+Here’s what’s included on these free elf printables:

 You got your basic OSHA-approved signage ✅, your standard grade medical gear ✅, some first aid essentials ✅, a non-medical grade (I don’t need any elf lawsuits here) mask.
 Hand sanitizer ✅…I even threw in an extra roll of tp because I was feeling especially generous this holiday season.